ajyoon/systemf/README.md

 a program, the interpreter does the following:

 1. The value at the current cell is considered the syscall code
+2. The following cell is a flag for what type of argument, where 0 indicates a regular argument and 1 indicates a pointer
 2. The following cell is considered the number of arguments
 3. The following cells outline arguments in the following form:
    1. One cell indicates the cell length of the argument